segment11/velo/doc/types/README.md

-# velo supports hash / list / set / zset 4 types of data structures.
+# Velo supports hash / list / set / zset 4 types of data structures.

 ## Hash

-velo store hash in two ways:
+Velo store hash in two ways:

 - key + field is a unique key, a hash has many key + field pairs.
 - all fields + values are stored in a single key.